Brodhead Creek water or watershed scenery in Pennsylvania

 Local plan

-Start with the Analomink gauge, PFBC regulation and stocking sources, weather, and one verified public access choice.
+Start with the Analomink gauge, PFBC rule and stocking sources, weather, and one verified public access choice.
 Fish near seams, riffle drops, shaded banks, and pool tails before moving far.

 Backup water